What is Yoga?

 What qualifications do your teachers have?

-All of our teachers have qualifications recognised by Yoga Australia, are insured and have a wealth of experience.
+All of our teachers are qualified, insured and have a wealth of experience.
 You can be confident practicing with us, knowing that our teachers have the knowledge and passion to safely guide your Yoga journey.